donahut/ChatScript/MOXIE.md

 outputmacro: ^stringToConcept ($_string)
     ^join( \~ $_string )
 ```
-- From my debugging sessions, I know that it at least creates the concept-esque string `animals` => `~animals` because I stored the result in a $variable and checked the contents of it via `:variables`
+- From my debugging sessions, I know that it at least creates the concept-esque string `animals` => `~animals` because I stored the result in a $variable and checked the contents of it via `:variables`, however it doesn't appear to fully work like a concept.
-- However, validating my approach brings us to the **Bonus**
+- **Bonus**
-    - Despite extended tweaks, I’ve yet to be able to utilize this as a concept in a topic.
-My best guess is that it doesn't work because:
-      - (a) Converting a `string` to a `concept` is not equivalent to appending a `~` character to the concept name string, which would mean my entire approach here was invalid.
-      - (b) My approach to appending the `~` is valid, however, to utilize it as a concept, there is some problem with encoding, implicit evaluation happening by ChatScript, or there's some set of functions as yet undiscovered by me to make it operate as a concept in a topic.
-    - If you're interested at my attempts to use it, it's commented out at the bottom of `favorites.top`
+    - I have a partially working solution here utilizing `^match()` on a `$variable` that stores the conceptified string.
+    - One aspect that doesn't work is calling `^pick()` on the `$variable`, which doesn't yield a member of the concept (the way calling it on a `~concept` does).
+    - My usage can be found at the bottom of `favorites.top` where I use it in a silly little game (that doesn't really make sense with the rest of the topic).

 ## Question 4:
 - Added `favorites.top` that contains an extended conversation around favorite animals and tangents into pets.